angband/angband/docs/dungeon.rst

 to the rumors of a powerful ring buried somewhere in the dungeon, or a suit of dragon scale mail that resists everything...

-When you are ready to retire, simply kill your character (using the ``Q`` key) to have your character entered into the high score list as a winner.
+When you are ready to retire, press the ``Q`` key to have your character entered into the high score list as a winner.
 Note that until you retire, you can still be killed, so you may want to retire before wandering into yet another horde of greater demons.

 .. index::
    single: dying